phaserjs/phaser/README.md

 * BitmapData has had all of the EaselJS functions removed.
 It was just taking up space and you can do it all via BitmapData.context directly.
 * BitmapText has had a bit of an overhaul - the signature for adding a BitmapText has changed to: x, y, font, text, size.
 See the docs and examples for details.
 * World preUpdate, update and postUpdate have all been moved to Stage.
 So all children are updated regardless where on the display list they live.
+* Cache.getImageKeys and similar has been removed, please use Cache.getKeys(Phaser.Cache.IMAGE) instead, this now supports all 10 Cache data types.

 New features: